midnight-mary/carpentries-collab-2023-11-16/README.md

 This lesson uses [The Carpentries Workbench][workbench].

-If you are interested in helping us develop this material, teaching the curriculum, or attending a workshop, please [contact Eamonn Bell](mailto:eamonn.bell@durham.ac.uk).
+If you are interested in helping us develop this material, teaching the curriculum, or attending a workshop, please see [CONTRIBUTING.md](CONTRIBUTING.md) or [contact Eamonn Bell](mailto:eamonn.bell@durham.ac.uk).

 ## Authors